udmada/simplicity-tech-test/apps/web/README.md

 # @udmada/web

-Remix + Tailwind app used to demo the finance monorepo.
-It shells accounts and cashflow routes around a Plaid sandbox backend and the powertools observability layer.
+React Router + Cloudflare Workers shell that powers the Simplicity finance demo.
+It renders the Plaid-driven accounts dashboard and cashflow insights using the shared finance-client and powertools packages.

 ## Setup